-Sign #4: You Can’t Access Hot Water
+No Access to Hot Water

 Are you having trouble accessing hot water in your home?
 Does it take your kitchen faucet a few minutes to warm up before providing you with the hot water you need?
 The loss of heat in your water heater can come down to a few different issues.
 Let’s take a look at each of them below.

-Your Thermostat Needs To Be Adjusted
+- Your Thermostat Needs to Be Adjusted

 If you can’t seem to get the hot water you need for your morning shower, there may be something wrong with your thermostat.
 Your water heater thermostat settings should be set somewhere between 120 and 140 degrees Fahrenheit.
 If this is not the case, adjust your thermostat to see if the new temperature makes a difference.

-You Have The Wrong Tank Size
+- You Have the Wrong Tank Size

 Depending on the size of your home and how many people reside with you, the size of your tank may be what’s preventing you from accessing sweet, warm water.
 For example, if you have a 25-gallon water heater for a six-person household, there’s a good chance your heating system can’t keep up with your warm water demands.

 Another surefire sign there is something wrong with your water heater is if your water comes out rusty, brown or contaminated.
-Most water heater systems are made out of steel, and one of the downsides of this material is that is susceptible to rusting.
+Most water heater systems are made out of steel, and one of the downsides of this material is that it is susceptible to rusting.
 When your water heater’s components start to rust, a leak will soon follow.
 Don’t wait until it’s too late to call your local plumbing company, otherwise, you may end up having to replace your system completely.

 If you live in the Phoenix area and you’re concerned that your water heater may be biting the dust, reach out to the professional plumbers at Robins Plumbing, Inc. We specialize in the repair and replacement of all different types of water heaters, including tankless gas water heaters, tankless electric water heaters, and hybrid water heaters.
-We also offer drain cleaning, blockflow prevention, and residential and commercial jetting services.
+We also offer drain cleaning, backflow prevention, and residential and commercial jetting services.
 Contact our team today to schedule an appointment with our plumbing company today!
 We look forward to hearing from you.

 Services in Phoenix & Beyond